run-ai/runai-model-streamer/docs/src/usage.md

 > **Note:** You can not mix S3 path and file system paths on same `streamer.stream_files()` call.

+#### Distributed streaming

+##### Use case and motivation

+Multiple processes are reading the same file list, e.g., the default loader of vLLM loading model weights on multiple devices.
+When reading from a file system, the operating system page cache optimizes the reading by storing pages in the cache, so files are read from storage only once.
+However, reading from object storage cannot utilize the page cache, leading to multiple reads from storage and long loading times.
+Distributed streaming is designed to solve this problem by dividing the reading workload between the multiple processes, where each process reads a unique portion of the files and then distributes its share to the other processes.

+##### Requirements

+Distributed streaming is based on a torch distributed group and the broadcast operation.
+The backend of the torch group must support the broadcast operation.

+The performance gain depends on the type of backend and the communication between devices.
+The nccl backend with nvlink between devices is most suitable for distributed streaming.

+##### Control

+Distributed streaming is enabled by default when streaming from object storage to CUDA devices.
+It is possible to disable distributed streaming by setting `RUNAI_STREAMER_DIST=0`

+It is possible to force distributed streaming for other cases by setting `RUNAI_STREAMER_DIST=1`

+##### Global and local modes

+In local mode, the processes on each node divide the entire workload among themselves.
+In global mode, the workload is divided between all processes on all nodes.
+For example, with 2 nodes and 16 processes (8 processes on each node), each process reads 1/8 of the workload in local mode and 1/16 in global mode.

+The mode should be selected according to the communication speed between nodes.
+By default, distributed streaming is done in local mode.
+To enable global mode, set RUNAI_STREAMER_DIST_GLOBAL=1.

 ##### S3 authentication

 By default, the streamer performs authentication via boto3 to obtain credentials, which are then passed to the S3 client in `libstreamers3.so`.